Summary: Chapter 12

 I concluded the book with the conviction that I had somehow overlooked something terribly important in life.

 Richard reads an editorial in a Memphis newspaper that attacks H.L.
 Mencken, the essayist and critic.
 Intrigued that a Southern newspaper would attack a white man, Richard resolves to read some of Mencken’s work.
-As blacks are not permitted to borrow books from the public library, Richard asks a white Irish Catholic coworker, Falk, if he can use Falk’s library card to check out books.
+As Black people are not permitted to borrow books from the public library, Richard asks a white Irish Catholic coworker, Falk, if he can use Falk’s library card to check out books.
 Falk agrees but urges Richard to be careful.

 Richard forges a note from Falk to the librarian, asking that she give “this nigger boy” some Mencken books for him.
 The librarian is momentarily suspicious but gives Richard the books.
 Mencken’s boldness and verbal swordplay inspire Richard to become a voracious reader.
 The books bring him an exciting new understanding of life, and he hungers to do some writing of his own.
 Richard cautiously hides his books from his coworkers, who notice that he has become distant and dreamy.
 That winter, Richard’s mother and brother join him in Memphis.
 Alan gets a job, and the family anxiously saves money for the trip to Chicago.